-What’s the most unique item you’ve used?
+What’s the most unique found item you’ve used in your jewelry design?

 The most unique item we have used has to be the inside of a bungee cord.
 We were walking down an alley in Portland and saw this busted open bungee, looked at each other, grabbed it and instantly made one of our now most popular items!

 What sort of challenges (if any) go along with that process?

 The main challenge is probably not being trained jewelers, but that is also part of the fun.
 We are self-taught and that has had its ups and downs, but being able to learn alongside each other and with those in our communities is inspiring.

 The beauty of Grey Jays is that we are confined to one form or process because of the materials we used.
 It’s never a dull moment at the studio; whether we are soldering a setting to hold a stone or electroforming an old honeycomb.

 Anything you’d like to use in your jewelry design that you haven’t yet?